sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/batch_changes/index.md

 1. `batches.NewSyncRegistry` creates a pool of _syncers_ to pull changes from code hosts.
 1. `batches.RunWorkers` creates a set of _reconciler_ workers to push changes to code hosts as batch changes are applied.

-## GitHub testing account
+## Testing repositories

 Batch changes create changesets (PRs) on code hosts.
-If you are not part of the Sourcegraph organization, we recommend you create dummy projects to safely test changes on so you do not spam real repositories with your tests.
-If you _are_ part of the Sourcegraph organization, we have an account set up for this purpose.

-To use this account, follow these steps:
+For testing Batch Changes locally we recommend to use the following repositories:

+- The [sourcegraph-testing GitHub organization](https://github.com/sourcegraph-testing) contains testing repositories in which you can open pull requests.
+- We have an `automation-testing` repository that exists on [Github](https://github.com/sourcegraph/automation-testing), [Bitbucket Server](https://bitbucket.sgdev.org/projects/SOUR/repos/automation-testing/), and [GitLab](https://gitlab.sgdev.org/sourcegraph/automation-testing)
+- The GitHub user `sd9` was specifically created to be used for testing Batch Changes.
+See "[GitHub testing account](#github-testing-account)" for details.

+If you're lacking permissions to publish changesets in one of these repositories, feel free to reach out to a team member.

+### GitHub testing account

+To use the `sd9` GitHub testing account:

 1. Find the GitHub `sd9` user in 1Password
 2. Copy the `Campaigns Testing Token`